to content

 Technical SEO - a functioning technical foundation is the basis of your success

-- It is the foundation on which all SEO measures are built - if the technical base is not correct, all other SEO measures cannot fully exploit their potential.
+• This is the foundation on which all SEO measures build – if the technical foundation is not solid, all other SEO measures cannot reach their full potential.

-- Those who focus on the content/structural setup of the website often do not have the technical aspects in view, whether due to a lack of technical understanding or because of the limited possibilities to influence the technical base.
+• Those who focus on the content/structural setup of the website often do not have the technical aspects in view, whether due to a lack of technical understanding or due to the limited possibilities to influence the technical base.

-- We will show you the most important aspects, and what problems they can cause if they are not handled correctly.
+• We show you the most important aspects and what problems they can cause if they are not handled correctly.

 What is Technical SEO?

 Technical SEO is a central part of search engine optimization (SEO).
-It encompasses all technical prerequisites that ensure a website can be crawled, indexed, understood, and delivered with good performance by search engines.
-Technical SEO thus directly affects the visibility of a website in search engines like Google.
+It includes all technical prerequisites that ensure a website can be crawled, indexed, understood and delivered with good performance by search engines.
+Technical SEO thus directly influences a website's visibility in search engines like Google.

-For Google to display a website in the search results, the content must be retrieved and processed faultlessly by crawlers.
-If pages cannot be read or interpreted correctly, this negatively affects indexing and ranking.
+For Google to display a website in the search results, the content must be retrieved and processed by crawlers without errors.
+If pages cannot be read or interpreted correctly technically, this negatively affects indexing and ranking.

-Slow loading times, faulty displays, or technical problems send negative quality signals to the search engine and reduce ranking chances.
+Slow loading times, faulty renderings or technical problems send negative quality signals to the search engine and reduce ranking chances.

-Only when the technical foundation is sound can content-related SEO measures be effective.
+Only when the technical base is sound can content SEO measures be effective.

 The individual functions